To poop or not to poop. That is the question that RVers from all walks of life ask.

 Note: It might look odd, but you do want a particular type of bacteria in your black holding tank to help with waste breakdown.
 For more information on why you should have bacteria in your holding tanks, please go to the Why Are Bacteria and Enzymes Good in RV Wastewater Tanks guide.

 Promote these three toilet habits while camping and you should easily be able to avoid several issues that other campers fuss about.
 Water is the most direct way to hinder potential clog and odor problems.
+If you need to try other options, you can consider using these toilet odor eliminators.

 Other Habits to Establish